ePortfolios/WDV229-2406-Portfolio-Project-JeremichShane-FS/README.md

 ## ⚙️ Configuration

 This project uses `concurrently`, an npm package that allows you to run multiple npm scripts simultaneously.
 This is particularly useful in a development environment where you might want to run a server and a client at the same time.
+However, using `concurrently` is not mandatory.
+You can also navigate (`cd`) into the `client` and `server` directories and run the script `npm run dev` for each one to start the front end and backend, respectively.
+This approach requires running multiple terminal windows. `Concurrently` simply makes it easier to manage both processes simultaneously.

 The project also includes a sample environment file (`.env.sample`).
 This file contains environment variables that are necessary for the application to run correctly.